EmilieTrouillard/ComputationalTools/README.md

 **/!\ NOTE**:
-There is no reason why would anyone's database config would be the same as ours.
-We created a db config file for one to change the credentials of the database in
+If you see that your interface does not work because the database cannot be authorized, it is probably because your credentials to access neo4j are not the same as ours.
+By default the credentials are username: 'neo4j', password: 'neo4j' To update them modify the file:
 ```
 ComputationalTools/graphdb/dbconfig.py
 ```